alemart/surgescript/docs/tutorials/advanced_features.md

         return spawn("Even Numbers Iterator").upTo(lastNumber);
     }

-    fun upTo(num) // this is a chainable function
+    fun upTo(num)
     {
+        // upTo() is a chainable function that
+        // is NOT part of the iterator protocol
-        lastNumber = Number(num);
+        // (but it's useful for this example) lastNumber = Number(num);
         return this;
     }